 First, understand the basic geolocation information of your customers, and make sure that it is among the list of supported countries of your eCommerce payment gateway.

-Depending on what platform your eCommerce business is, you may need to implement online payment gateway integration.
-The most popular eCommerce platforms that require integration would be WooCommerce or Shopify, etc.
+Depending on your eCommerce business’s platform, you may need to implement online payment gateway integration.
+The most popular eCommerce platforms requiring integration would be WooCommerce or Shopify, etc.

-It should come as no surprise that UX (user experience) optimization is key to a successful business, both offline and online.
+It should be no surprise that UX (user experience) optimization is key to a successful offline and online business.
 As an eCommerce business owner, you should pay very close attention to user experience statistics, making informed decisions based on the information gathered about your client base.

-For example, did you know that you could boost your conversions by up to 50% by simply eliminating any unnecessary redundancies, like expecting your customers to input both their billing and shipping information when the addresses are exactly the same?
+For example, did you know that you could boost your conversions by up to 50% by eliminating unnecessary redundancies, like expecting your customers to input their billing and shipping information when the addresses are exactly the same?
 Processing speed can make or break your brand’s user experience.

 Will it help streamline payments on mobile devices?
 It turns out that 79% of smartphone users have made purchases online in the past 6 months using their mobile devices.
 Will you be able to cater to their needs?

-When you are adding a payment gateway to your website, you’ll want to make sure that the services line up with the demands and preferences of your customers.
+When you add a payment gateway to your website, you’ll want to ensure that the services line up with the demands and preferences of your customers.

-The key to finding the best payment gateway for your eCommerce business is really a question of digging deep and truly understanding your business needs.
-Once you have a clear understanding of what it is that you need specifically, picking a payment gateway for your eCommerce store can be easier than you think.
+The key to finding the best payment gateway for your eCommerce business is digging deep and truly understanding your business needs.
+Once you clearly understand what it is that you need specifically, picking a payment gateway for your eCommerce store can be easier than you think.

-What’s more, once you find the perfect payment gateway for you, you’ll likely notice an immediate positive impact on not only your brand’s customer experience but also your profitability.
+Once you find the perfect payment gateway, you’ll likely notice an immediate positive impact on your brand’s customer experience and profitability.

-There are many important factors to keep in mind when choosing your ideal eCommerce payment gateway, but the most important ones have been covered above.
-If certain technical aspects of integration get a bit too complicated for you, for example, your best route would be to hire an expert to take the wheel.
+There are many important factors to remember when choosing your ideal eCommerce payment gateway, but the most important ones have been covered above.
+If certain technical aspects of integration get a bit too complicated for you, your best route would be to hire an expert to take the wheel.

 The bottom line is that your chosen eCommerce payment gateway should work smoothly and securely with your website or mobile app.